 ESA's Headquarters are located in Paris.
-The main administrative centre, ESA HQ 'Mario-Nikis', is located in the 15th arrondissement and ESA HQ 'Daumesnil' houses the Directorate of Launchers in the 12th arrondissement.
+The main administrative centre, ESA HQ 'Mario-Nikis', is located in the 15th arrondissement and ESA HQ 'Daumesnil' houses the Directorate of Space Transportation in the 12th arrondissement.

 The Director General and cabinet have their offices at HQ Mario-Nikis as do some of the Programme Directors.
 The decisions that shape ESA’s present and future activities are made here.